This post may contain affiliate links. Please read our disclosure policy.

 ingredients for vegan orange tofu

-• Sugar: Brown sugar is ideal to use in your orange sauce.
-If you want to ensure that the sugar being used is vegan-friendly, make sure it’s organic.
+• Sugar: Brown sugar is ideal to use in your orange sauce, but regular granulated sugar or coconut sugar works in a pinch!
+If you want to ensure that the sugar being used is vegan-friendly, make sure itโ€™s organic.
 We like to use the Wholesome brand.

 • Vinegar: We recommend using rice vinegar for this recipe.
 Bringing an acidic element to our sauce will help balance all of the flavors.
-If you don’t have rice vinegar, regular white vinegar will also work.
+If you donโ€™t have rice vinegar, regular white vinegar will also work.

 • Oil: We like to use a high-heat neutral oil like avocado oil for pan-frying.
-To add some additional flavor to our dish, we also drizzle toasted sesame oil over the finished tofu.
+To add some additional flavor to our dish, we also drizzle toasted sesame oil over the finished orange tofu.

 close up of saucy vegan orange tofu in a skillet